MjRohde/CoffeeShop/README.md

 # CoffeeShop

 This project is for practice, and even more important, for fun.
-(Unfinished).
+(Still working on this project).

 Future plans for the website is to implement a page with options for the customers, and a page for payment.